chibrander/jStringy-JavaScript-Library-for-Text-Manipulation/README.md

 var mytext = " Text that we,  would like to  use, and   then  more.   ";
 trimed(mytext);
 // Returns Text that we, would like to use, and then more.

+// you can also use the following syntax mytext.trimed();
 ```